-PATH has established policies for responsible conduct in governance, workforce environment, research, collaboration, financial stewardship, intellectual property and confidential information, conflict of interest, communications, advocacy, and the environment.
-These policies guide our work in accordance with our code of ethics, governance, and responsibility.
+PATH has established principles relating to responsible conduct in governance, workforce environment, research, collaboration, financial stewardship, intellectual property and confidential information, conflict of interest, communications, advocacy, and the environment.
+These principles guide our work in accordance with our Code of Ethics, Governance, and Responsibility.

 PATH adheres to government regulations and legal requirements for the locations in which we work.
 Relevant laws include federal laws such as the US Internal Revenue Service Code, state corporation laws, and country-specific regulatory laws that impact how we are structured, are governed, operate, and report to governmental authorities in particular jurisdictions.

 To ensure accountability and transparency, the boards governing PATH and our affiliated organizations meet regularly and follow applicable laws and bylaws established to conduct our affairs.
 We have established internal governance and authorization policies and procedures that provide a foundation for this work, including the conflict of interest policies described below.
 We also strive to follow evolving best practices for governance.

 PATH is committed to a work environment in which all employees are treated fairly and with respect and dignity.
 Each employee has the right to work in a professional atmosphere that abides by all applicable labor and wage laws and that promotes equal employment opportunities and prohibits discriminatory practices, including harassment.
 Therefore, PATH expects that all relationships among persons in the workplace will be lawful; professional; respectful; and free of bias, prejudice, and harassment.